 Land Use and Environmental Law

-As a scarce and necessary resource, land triggers competition and conflict over possession, use, development, and preservation.
-For privately owned land, the market manages much of the competition.
-At the same time, because use of land in one location affects the interests of neighbors and the general public, and because market mechanisms alone do not always protect or advance such interests, government has adopted land use and environmental laws that affect how land is handled.
+As a scarce and necessary resource, land triggers competition and conflict over its possession and use.
+For privately owned land, the market manages much of the competition through its familiar allocative price-setting framework.
+However, because one person’s use of privately owned land affects the individual and collective interests of others and because market mechanisms alone are not always adequate to protect or promote such interests, laws enacted by legislative bodies, administered by government agencies, and reviewed by courts play a significant role in determining the use of land.

 Jointly Offered Course: HKS SUP-663